 One way to help with weight loss is to reduce the amount of fat in your diet.
 See separate leaflet called Weight Loss (Weight Reduction).

-It works by interfering with the way that fat is digested and absorbed into the body.
+Orlistat works by interfering with the way that fat is digested and absorbed into the body.
 Doctors have guidelines as to when orlistat can be prescribed.
 You can also buy orlistat from pharmacies - but certain conditions apply, detailed below.
-If you take orlistat, as it may possibly interfere with the absorption of some vitamins, you should take a multivitamin supplement at bedtime.
+If you take orlistat, it may possibly interfere with the absorption of some vitamins, so you should take a multivitamin supplement at bedtime.
 Tell your doctor or pharmacist if you take any other medicines, as orlistat can interfere with the absorption of some medicines.

 What is orlistat?

 Orlistat is a medicine which can help you to lose weight if you are overweight or obese.
 Orlistat works by blocking chemicals (enzymes) in your gut which digest fat.
 Nearly a third of the fat that you eat is blocked by orlistat.
 The undigested fat is not absorbed into your body and is passed out with your stools (faeces).
 The normal dose is one capsule - 120 mg, three times a day with each meal.
 However, you do not need to take one if there is no fat in the meal or if you miss a meal.

 Liraglutide is a new medicine that was licensed for the treatment of obesity in January 2017.
 There has been limited experience of this treatment, which is only available in injectable form.
 It is currently mainly being used in specialist centres for people whose obesity has led them to develop other illnesses such as diabetes.